-The total supply of post 2022 is 85 units of which 50 are units on sites with identified constraints2.
-These are anticipated to be resolved to allow delivery in the years 2023- 28; programming only details 7 years in advance therefore constrained units are listed as a total under 'post 2022' rather than programmed.
+The total supply of post 2023 is 74 units of which 54 are units on sites with identified constraints.
+These are anticipated to be resolved to allow delivery in the years 2024- 29; Table 6 only details programming 7 years in advance, however a couple sites have constraints which are not anticipated to come forward within this time and the units on these are added to the total under 'post 2023'.
 Table 8 highlights those sites where constraints are not anticipated to be overcome within the Local Development Plan period.
 However, this does not preclude the sites from coming forward earlier if constraints are resolved, but at the time of publishing this audit this is not foreseen.

-Currently six of the sites are classed as constrained.
+Currently seven of the sites are classed as constrained.
 Table 8 provides a breakdown of the nature of constraints, the most frequent constraint identified on allocated sites is deficit funding and physical - further details on the sites below can be found in the action programme.